5ergio8/CWR-Cyber/README2.md

 - Update the config file to include... the IP of the Elk-Server to the ElasticSearch and Kibana sections of the configuration file.
 - Run the playbook, and navigate to the ELk server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_ the files with the playbook is called Filebeat-Playbook.YML and located in /etc/ansible/roles/
 -
 _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ The files needed to update is called filebeat-config.yml and it is located in /etc/ansible/files/

 - _Which URL do you navigate to in order to check that the ELK server is running? http://40.122.52.101:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._